cappuccino/cappuccino.org/README.md

 When you are done, create a fork of this repository, make a branch of master, commit your changes, and make a pull request.

+### How to Add a Blog Post

+    bundle exec middleman article "Article Title"

 ### How to Deploy

     bundle exec middleman build